overrainbow/CFGPass/README.md

 ```
 20:1:12:0	0	0.25	0.75
 ```
-It represents that this CFG node contains 20 floating-point operations, 1 memory operation, 12 control operations, and nointeger operation.
+It represents that this CFG node contains 20 floating-point operations, 1 memory operation, 12 control operations, and no integer operation.
 Also, it indicates that this node has two adjacent nodes, one with 25% transition probability and 75% for the other.

 ### Example
 In this section, we use an example to demonstrate the output of CFGPass.